GLOBAL MARKETS-Euro, Italian bonds cheer EU recovery fund plan

 By Marc Jones

-There was still a sense of optimism after Monday's news that early-stage tests on a possible COVID-19 vaccine had also proved encouraging but the momentum was shifting.
+There was still a sense of optimism after Monday's news that early-stage tests on a possible COVID-19 vaccine had also proved encouraging, but the momentum had shifted.

-Europe's STOXX 600 index .STOXX gave up an early rise to slip 0.4% after surging 4% in the previous session, oil began to tread water O/R and safe-haven U.S. government bonds were making ground in debt markets.
+Europe's STOXX 600 index .STOXX gave up an early rise to slip 0.7% after surging 4% in the previous session, oil began to tread water O/R and safe-haven U.S. government bonds were making ground again in the debt markets.
 GVD/EUR

 "The Franco-German proposals are ambitious, targeted and, of course, welcome," European Central Bank President Christine Lagarde said of Monday's plan, which would move the EU in the direction of a so-called 'transfer union'.

-The euro EUR=EBS was buying $1.0932, having gained about 1% against the dollar since the plan was announced. /FRX It was also up near a two-month high against the Swiss franc, while the cost of betting against the euro was falling.
+The euro EUR=EBS was buying $1.0950, up more than 1% against the dollar since the plan was announced. /FRX It was also up near a two-month high against the Swiss franc, and options markets showed fewer traders were now betting against it.

-After a sizeable fall in Italian borrowing costs, Spanish and Portuguese yields led the moves lower on Tuesday.
+After a sizeable drop in Italian borrowing costs, Spanish and Portuguese yields led the charge on Tuesday.
 Morgan Stanley's economists called the Franco-German proposal a "powerful common response, helping to mitigate the risk of a southern slump."

-The Spanish 10-year yield fell 9 basis points to 0.715%, the lowest since early April ES10YT=RR, while Portuguese bond yields hit their lowest since March 31, down 12 bps on the day at 0.78% PT10YT=RR.
+The Spanish 10-year yield fell 9 basis points to 0.715%, the lowest since early April ES10YT=RR, Portuguese yields hit their lowest since late March at 0.78% PT10YT=RR and Italy's briefly dipped under 1.6% at one point IT10YT=RR.

-Italian yields were between 2 and 8 bps lower on the day.
-The 10-year government bond yield fell nearly 10 basis points to 1.602% IT10YT=RR, its lowest since April 9 at one point.

-"It was a meaningful breakthrough but it is not going to be plain sailing from here," said Vasileios Gkionakis, Global Head of FX Strategy at Lombard Odier, citing resistance already voiced by a sizeable number of northern EU countries.
+"It was a meaningful breakthrough but it is not going to be plain sailing from here," said Vasileios Gkionakis, Global Head of FX Strategy at Lombard Odier, cautioning that a number of northern EU countries had voiced resistance to the proposal.

+Germany's monthly ZEW survey showed investor sentiment rebounding more quickly than expected though there were separate warnings that the German economy will slump over 7% this year.

+Britain's pound shrugged off the UK's highest unemployment claims figures in nearly a quarter of a century , and a near 80% plunge in European new car sales in April contributed to 1.8% fall in auto sector shares .SXAP.

-In the equity markets, Wall Street's S&P 500 futures ESc1 were down 0.4% after Monday's strong rally. .N
+Wall Street's S&P 500 futures ESc1 were also pointing to modest early falls in New York after its strong rally.

+A 10% rise in Walmart's first-quarter sales WMT.N seemed to help the mood, though most traders were waiting on a Senate Banking Committee hearing later with Federal Reserve Chair Jerome Powell and U.S. Treasury Secretary Steven Mnuchin.

-Asia had followed.
-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS jumped 1.8% to two-week highs and Japan's Nikkei .N225 had added nearly 2%.
+Asia's overnight moves had seen MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS jump 1.8% to two-week highs and Japan's Nikkei .N225 had added nearly 2% as the region followed Wall Street and Europe rallies.

+Data from the first COVID-19 vaccine to be tested in the United States had shown it produced protective antibodies in a small group of healthy volunteers.

 Tracking the spread of the novel coronavirus https://graphics.reuters.com/CHINA-HEALTH-MAP/0100B59S39E/index.html